Lagrangian-Eulerian Multi-Density Topology Optimization with the Material Point Method: Hybrid Lagrangian-Eulerian Multi-Density Method

 In MPM, the design domain $\Omega$ is discretized with a set of material particles, or quadratures to approximate the integrals in \cref{eq:formulation}, which are computed as the weighted sum over all the quadratures:

-where $q$ indices all quadratures, and each quadrature $q$ has its own density $\rho_q$, Young's modulus $E_q$, deformation gradient $F_q$, elastic energy density function $\Psi_q$, and volume $V_q$.
-To get a sufficiently aligned density field, $2^d$ quadratures in each cell is sampled on a regular lattice structure as illustrated in \cref{fig:illustration}.
-With MPM discretization, multi-density feature is achieved on the fly.
+where $q$ indices all quadrature points, and each quadrature $q$ has its own density $\rho_q$, Young's modulus $E_q$, deformation gradient $F_q$, elastic energy density function $\Psi_q$, and volume $V_q$.
+To get a sufficiently aligned density field, $2^d$ quadrature points in each cell are sampled on a regular lattice structure as illustrated in \cref{fig:illustration}.
+With MPM discretization, multiple densities per cell can be handled in a straightforward manner.

 Similarly to SIMP, Young's modulus is scaled by the powered density of the particle: $E_q = \rho_q^p E_0$, where $E_0$ is the material's Young's modulus, so that the stiffness of the material is continuously varying over the domain according to its distribution.
 Since $\Psi$ is linear \wrt Young's modulus, the compliance can be rewritten as